larike/conference_spring_boot/README.md

 # conference_spring_boot
-A plural sight course demo
+## "Spring Framework: Spring fundamentals" - A plural sight course
+This is a demoproject for Java Spring basics.
+Course by Bryan Hansen